-Section 2.7.3 In each undergraduate degree program, the institution requires the successful completion of a general education component at the collegiate level that (1) is substantial component of each undergraduate degree, (2) ensures breadth of knowledge, and (3) is based on a coherent rationale.
-For degree completion in associate programs, the component constitutes a minimum of 15 semester hours or the equivalent.
-These credit hours are to be drawn from and include at least one course from the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
-The courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.
+3. The institution requires the successful completion of a general education component at the undergraduate level that a) is based on a coherent rationale.

+b) is a substantial component of each undergraduate degree program.
+For degree completion in associate programs, the component constitutes a minimum of 15 semester hours of the equivalent; for baccalaureate programs, a minimum of 30 semester hours or the equivalent.

+c) ensures breadth of knowledge.
+These credit hours include at least one course from each of the following areas: humanities/fine arts, social/behavioral sciences, and natural science/mathematics.
+These courses do not narrowly focus on those skills, techniques, and procedures specific to a particular occupation or profession.

-SCH Brea akdown Certification Information
+SCH Breakdow 'n Contact Ho Breakdowr Certification Information

-Course Number Course Semester Lecture Lab Total
+Course Number Course Name Semester Credit Hours Lecture Lab Total Contact Hours Lecture Lab Certification Name

-Name Credit Hours Contact

-Hours

-Humanities/Fine Arts 3 3 45
+Humanities/Fine Arts 3

-Social/Behavioral Science 3 3 45
+Social/Behavioral Sciences 3

-Math/Science Elective 3 3 45
+Math/Science 3

-Other academic courses per

-local community college

-requirements for AAS

-degree.
-6
+Academic electives 6

-Total 15
+TOTAL 15